bmoren/twitter-bot-inclass/readme.md

 In this repo you'll find 3 files with 3 directions you might take this project.

-before using this reposotiory `cd` into it in your terminal then follow the commands/ideas below:
+before using this repository `cd` into it in your terminal then run `npm install` to install the dependencies then take a look at one of the strategies below:

 1. madlibs – using arrays to build sentence structure `node server_mad_libs.js`